JibbSmart/JoyShockLibrary/README.md

 **float JslGetLeftTrigger/JslGetRightTrigger(int deviceId)** - Get the latest trigger state for the controller with the given id.
 If you want more than just a single trigger, it's more efficient to use JslGetSimpleState.

 **float JslGetGyroX/JslGetGyroY/JslGetGyroZ(int deviceId)** - Get the latest angular velocity for a given gyroscope axis.
 If you want more than just a single gyroscope axis velocity, it's more efficient to use JslGetIMUState.

+**void JslGetAndFlushAccumulatedGyro(int deviceId, float& gyroX, float& gyroY, float& gyroZ)** - Get gyro input that has accumulated since you last called this function on the device with the given id.
+This is an average angular velocity.
+Highly recommended if you're polling controllers instead of using the callbacks (_JslSetCallback_) to get new gyro data the moment it is received, to give a better account of how the controller has been turned since you last polled it.
+If no new motion data has come in since you last called it, it will repeat the same values, to avoid stuttery motion input when your game's framerate is higher than the controller's reporting rate (common with Switch controllers on high end PCs, for example).

 **float JslGetAccelX/JslGetAccelY/JslGetAccelZ(int deviceId)** - Get the latest acceleration for a given axis.
 If you want more than just a accelerometer axis, it's more efficient to use JslGetIMUState.